emvaugh2/Linux-RedHat-Study-Notes/README.md

 `btrfs` (short for B-tree file system) is the default file system for Linux.
 You can use btrfs convert to change other file systems to btrfs.

+The "d" in `systemd` and `smartd` stands for daemon.
+So keep that in mind.

+You can use `autofs` to automatically mount drives.
+You have to install it first though.

+He also went over disk encryption.

 ## 11.01.2024